Lumbar puncture (spinal tap)

-Besides conducting a physical exam, your doctor can confirm the presence of West Nile virus or a West Nile-related illness, such as meningitis or encephalitis, by performing one of the following tests:
+Besides performing a physical exam, your doctor can confirm the presence of West Nile virus or a West Nile-related illness, such as meningitis or encephalitis, by performing one of the following tests:

-- Laboratory tests.
+- Lab tests.
 If you're infected, a blood test may show a rising level of antibodies to the West Nile virus.
 Antibodies are immune system proteins that attack foreign substances, such as viruses.
+A blood test may not show antibodies at first; another test may need to be done a few weeks later to show the rising level of antibodies.

-- Lumbar puncture (spinal tap).
+- Spinal tap (lumbar puncture).
 The most common way to diagnose meningitis is to analyze the cerebrospinal fluid surrounding your brain and spinal cord.
-A needle inserted between the lower vertebrae of your spine is used to extract a sample of fluid for laboratory analysis.
-The fluid sample may show an elevated white cell count — a signal that your immune system is fighting an infection — and antibodies to the West Nile virus.
+A needle inserted between the lower vertebrae of your spine is used to remove a sample of fluid for analysis in a lab.
+The fluid sample may show an elevated white blood cell count — a signal that your immune system is fighting an infection — and antibodies to the West Nile virus.
+If the sample doesn't show antibodies, another test may be done a few weeks later.

 - Brain tests.
-In some cases, an electroencephalography (EEG) — a procedure that measures your brain's activity — or an MRI scan can help detect brain inflammation.
+In some cases, doctors may order electroencephalography (EEG) — a procedure that measures your brain's activity — or an MRI scan to help detect brain inflammation.

 Most people recover from West Nile virus without treatment.
-Most severe cases require supportive therapy in a hospital with intravenous fluids and pain medication.
+Most people who are severely ill need supportive therapy in a hospital with intravenous fluids and pain medication.

 For mild cases, over-the-counter pain relievers can help ease mild headaches and muscle aches.
 Use caution when giving aspirin to children or teenagers.
 Children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.